bhatiaabhishek/CarND-Path_Planning/README.md

      - The vehicle will change lanes and then follow longitudinal behavior for the "KL" state in the new lane.

 The "update_state" function figures out the next state based on the sensor fusion data.
-The "realize_state" function calculates the required acceleration and lane values based on the sensor fusion data.
+The "realize_state" function calculates the required acceleration and target lane values based on the sensor fusion data.

+Based on the current state, the decision for lane change is based on cost calculations for each of the possible states.
+For this project, the cost is based on:

+1. Target velocity based on the car in front (in the target lane) - To avoid slower lanes
+2. Predicted collision with any vehicles around
+3. Lane change has a 10% higher cost than Keep-lane (This is to prevent constant lane changes for small benefits)
+4. Illegal target lane values which will cause the car to drive off the road or across the yellow line

+When a lane change is initiated, a flag called "changing_lane" is set to prevent any new state to be realized till the lane change is complete (car's d ~ target d).

+## Results

+The car was able to go on for more that 4.32 miles without any incident.
+The average speed of my car was 47 MPH.
+It succesfully navigated itself around if there were slow cars in front.
+If such a lane change was not safe, it just maintained a distance of 30m behind the car in front.